niuers/Distributed-System-Design-Review/Caching.md

 1. activity streams
 1. user<->friend relationships

-### Memcached
-   * You can run out of RAM for the cache
-   * We can expire objects based on when they are put in (FIFO), or recently used.

 ### Redis
 1. Redis can do several hundreds of thousands of read operations per second when being hosted on a standard server.